Prodigi-Group/kite-web-app-sdk/README.md

         thumbnailUrl: 'imageThumbnailUrl',
         url: 'imageUrl',
     }],
-    lineItems?: [{ // Array of objects containing images and variant or products to be added to basket on launch designId?: string
+    lineItems?: [{ // Array of objects defining images and variants of products to be added to basket on launch designId?: string
         images: [{
             filters: null,